Bengejd/NOLS_Example_Project/README.md

 nols
 ```

-Select the **Default** from the list of modes.
+Select **Default** from the list of modes.

 NOLS will ask you if the default entry folder is ok to use, just hit enter.

 You will be asked two more questions.
 Input `812px` for the **viewport height** and `375px` for the **viewport
 width**.

 Confirm that the configuration is correct, and let NOLS do it's thing.
-Navigate back to your browser, and select
+After NOLS finishes, navigate back to your
-different devices to test the design on.
+browser, and try out different devices.

 You should see that the design shows up the same on any of the mobile devices you choose from.